 The Federal Transit Administration (FTA) is preparing to release what will likely be the first of many rules mandating safety management system (SMS) practices for agencies that receive federal funding.
 Over the next several years, the manner in which a local transit agency structures, manages, and supports safety will undergo a radical transformation.

-a partnership with both Seattle-based King County Metro Transit and Sound Transit (ST), Terracon has been at the forefront of this safety transformation.
+By developing a partnership with both Seattle-based King County Metro Transit and Sound Transit (ST), Terracon has been at the forefront of this safety transformation.
 Over the past year, a team of Terracon environmental safety and organizational development consultants have been assisting these agencies with safety systems evaluations and making recommendations for improving and advancing these systems for the protection of their users.

 For King County Metro Transit, one of the largest bus agencies in the country, the Terracon team conducted a comprehensive safety system review.
 This ground-breaking project involved hundreds of hours of interviews, focus groups, workshops, inspections, and document reviews.
 Terracon also participated in ride-a-longs on numerous routes and at all times of the day and night.
 Also, an agency-wide safety culture survey was administered to more than 4,000 employees.
 Terracon and several expert subcontractors recently produced the final report as well as an implementation plan for the agency.
 Terracon recommendations covered a wide range of actions including creating an agency-wide safety risk register, strengthening the safety data systems, creating safety accountability throughout the organization, and implementing a near-miss reporting system.
 All of these recommendations align with the proposed FTA SMS requirements.